Consulting on the future of chemicals management in Canada

 Consultations

-We will be consulting with stakeholders, the public, youth and indigenous groups, scientists and researchers, regulated parties, and national and international organizations so that the renewed approach to chemicals management is effective for all Canadians.
+We consult with stakeholders, the public, youth, Indigenous groups, scientists, researchers, regulated parties, and national and international organizations so that the renewed approach to chemicals management is effective for all people in Canada.

 Consultations can take many forms, including dialogue with individuals, associations, organizations and other levels of government through online surveys and feedback forms, face-to-face discussions, focus groups, social media and other forums.

-These consultations will build on feedback that we have already received, as well as lessons learned throughout the CMP.
-They will also help us improve our understanding on various topics.
+These consultations build on feedback that we have already received, as well as lessons learned throughout the CMP.
+They also help us improve our understanding on various topics.

 Topics for consultation